 We've written a lot about the changes in HTC Sense 8.0 in a separate review, so if you like your HTC software or just want to see what it offers and what's changed, there's a lot of detail to read in our Sense 8.0 review, link below.

 The main theme for the HTC 10 is going back to basics and getting things right.
-That's very much the position of the software as it moves to be closer to the Android Marshmallow core it sits on.
-HTC has confirmed that an update to Android Nougat is in the works, but there's no current date for that to happen.
+Launching originally on Marshmallow, the HTC 10 has now been updated to Nougat (Android 7.0), so visually you're on the latest version of Android, although there's no sign of features like Google Assistant.
 There was a time when HTC changed everything in a phone, but that time has gone and the future is all about customising and making Android better.

 That means there's a reduction in apps and a general adoption of a lot of Android norms.
 That sees some HTC apps removed, like the HTC calendar, opting for the standard Android calendar instead.
 Around the device there are differences too, with HTC leaving the settings menu and quick settings pretty much to Android's design, rather than changing things that aren't really necessary.

 There are a few bundled apps, including the Facebook suite (Facebook, Messenger, Instagram), but otherwise it's a pretty clear device.
 There are a few HTC services that still exist too: BlinkFeed, which offers an at-a-glance summary of your most recent and relevant content, is still in place in the standard launcher (this is easily changed); there's still the full range of customisation through Themes, something that HTC has expanded this time around with Freestyle layout.

 This Freestyle option lets you change the home pages so you're not confined to a grid.
 You can arrange your selection of stickers however you like and have them link through to your apps too.
 It's a quirky bit of fun.